transferwise/tshuttle/docs/manpage.rst

 Discussion
 ----------
-When it starts, :program:`sshuttle` creates an ssh session to the server specified by the ``-r`` option.
+When it starts, :program:`tshuttle` creates an ssh session to the server specified by the ``-r`` option.
 If ``-r`` is omitted, it will start both its client and server locally, which is sometimes useful for testing.

-After connecting to the remote server, :program:`sshuttle` uploads its (python) source code to the remote end and executes it there.
-Thus, you don't need to install :program:`sshuttle` on the remote server, and there are never :program:`sshuttle` version conflicts between client and server.
+After connecting to the remote server, :program:`tshuttle` uploads its (python) source code to the remote end and executes it there.
+Thus, you don't need to install :program:`tshuttle` on the remote server, and there are never :program:`tshuttle` version conflicts between client and server.

-Unlike most VPNs, :program:`sshuttle` forwards sessions, not packets.
+Unlike most VPNs, :program:`tshuttle` forwards sessions, not packets.
 That is, it uses kernel transparent proxying (`iptables REDIRECT` rules on Linux) to capture outgoing TCP sessions, then creates entirely